What Is a Guideline? Definition, Examples, and How It Differs From a Policy

 Bottom Line

 A guideline is a practical governance tool that helps employees make consistent decisions without creating rigid rules.
-When HR teams clearly separate guidelines from policies, they reduce confusion, improve manager consistency, and avoid over-enforcement.
+When HR teams clearly separate guidelines from policies — and from SOPs — they reduce confusion, improve manager consistency, and avoid over-enforcement.
 Use policies for mandatory requirements and risk.
 Use guidelines when context matters and good judgment is the goal.